Revenue System Strategy

 • Metrics that measure activity instead of outcomes

-Dashboards look strong, but revenue doesn’t follow.
+Dashboards look strong, but revenue does not follow.

 Everything looks active.
 Nothing compounds.